hydrargyrum/webp3/README.md

 WebP3 doesn't use Flash and solely relies on HTML5's `<audio>` tag.
 File format support (like mp3) depends on your browser and OS.

+### JSON

+When "application/json" mimetype is present in the "Accept" HTTP header, the listing of the browsed directory is returned in JSON format.

 ## Usage

 First, run something like: